 c.
 Code contributions shall not, without prior unanimous agreement of all Contributors, include Open Source Software or any Software in respect of which the Contributor(s) do not own or control all respective Copyright.

 d.
 Information and materials relevant for the Purpose and development process should, to the extent permitted, be made available to all Contributors.
-All contributions, including code, technical documentation, and other materials (e.g., materials to enable contribution cross-checks), shall be contributed by uploading to a public file server hosted by [GitLab/GitHub or the like, administrated by TBD] dedicated to the Public Collaboration.
+All contributions, including code, technical documentation, and other materials (e.g., materials to enable contribution cross-checks), shall be contributed by uploading to a public GitLab server (3GPP Forge [URL: TBD]) dedicated to the Public Collaboration.
 Not all evaluation data and sound data can be shared or made public.
 Note that it is an obligation of each Contributor, if it desires to use evaluation or sound data, to obtain permission to any required rights to use such evaluation data or sound data from the owners thereof.
 In case, however, Contributor’s submission received a negative evaluation result from an evaluation agency, it is encouraged that relevant evaluation data and sound data will be shared with the submitting Contributor for the purpose of re-evaluating the negative evaluation result.

 e.
 Decisions regarding the acceptance of contributions as an enhancement to the latest IVAS Codec Baseline shall be based on technical merit, being improved distortion/rate performance, reduced complexity/memory footprint at equivalent quality, improved error resilience, or other improved (or added) features that are consistent with the Purpose.
 Increased complexity/memory footprint may be acceptable if it is commensurate with offered improvements.

 f.
-The acceptance of a contribution will typically require testing by the proponent of the contribution, and a cross-check by at least one other Collaborating Party.
+The acceptance of a contribution will typically require testing by the proponent of the contribution, and a cross-check by at least one other Contributor.

 g.
 Contributions shall be accepted based on technical merit, relying on information provided by the Contributor and the results of a cross-check process involving other Contributors.